naveenmaurya7705/ReactProject-30/README.md

 * 6- Create a componet that fetches data from an API and display it.

 * 7 - Build a timer that counts down from a specified time.

+* 8 - Implement a simple to do list application with add and remove functionality

+* 9 - Create a component that changes its backgroud color when clicked